-Children love the use of the vivid guided imagery for fun and stress relief.
-You can guide your child to processing through his or her anger in a healthy way.
+Children benefit from the use of guided meditation for relaxation and stress relief.
+You can guide your child to processing through their anger in a healthy way.
+When you help a child learn how to both feel and release anger at an early age, they’ll develop the lifelong tools for handling emotions positively.

-Read this in a calm relaxed voice to your child before bed or anytime that relaxation is needed.
+Read this guided meditation for anger in a calm relaxed voice to your child before bed or anytime that relaxation is needed.

 These peaceful guided relaxation scripts are written by Mellisa Dormoy of ShambalaKids.
 Her guided relaxation audios help children and teens relieve stress and anxiety, improve self-esteem, feel fantastic in mind, body and spirit and develop a positive mental attitude at school and at home.